-The K-12 Cybersecurity Research Center was established by Douglas Levin to increase awareness of how the use of technology is schools is being managed, and the inherent cybersecurity risks involved.
-Since January 2016, Levin’s K-12 Cyber Incident Map has recorded 425 cyber publicly disclosed K-12 cybersecurity incidents.
+The K-12 Cybersecurity Research Center was established by Douglas Levin to increase awareness of how the use of technology in schools is being managed, and the inherent cybersecurity risks involved.
+Since January 2016, Levin’s K-12 Cyber Incident Map has recorded 425 publicly disclosed K-12 cybersecurity incidents.

 Levin decided it was time for someone to produce an in-depth analysis of how these cybersecurity incidents are impacting schools, students, and other stakeholders.
 His report, The State of K-12 Cybersecurity: 2018 Year in Review, is the first of its kind.
-Widely cited research studies, such as Verizon’s annual Data Breach Investigations Report and Ponemon Institute’s Cost of a Data Breach Study, combine K-12 and post-secondary institutions, public and private institutions, and U.S. and global institutions into a singular category that is simply too broad to truly focus on the impacts to K-12.
+Widely cited research studies, such as Ponemon Institute’s Cost of a Data Breach Study, combine K-12 and post-secondary institutions, public and private institutions, and U.S. and global institutions into a singular category that is simply too broad to truly focus on the impacts to K-12.
 He decided it was time for a K-12 specific focus on the issue.

 K-12 Cybersecurity Data: 2018

-The K-12 Cybersecurity Incident Map and its underlying database captures information from K-12 schools, districts, charter schools, and other public education agencies (such as regional and state agencies) public disclosures.
+The K-12 Cybersecurity Incident Map and its underlying database captures information from K-12 schools, districts, charter schools, and other public education agencies (such as regional and state agencies) about public disclosures of incidents.
 The database also collects detailed information on several different characteristics about the public school district (including charter schools) that have reported a cyber incident.

-Overlaying these two data sets allows us to analyze not just cyber threat trends itself, but also answers questions about district characteristics that may make it more or less likely to experience and incident.
+Overlaying these two data sets allows us to analyze not just cyber threat trends, but also answers questions about district characteristics that may make it more or less likely to experience and incident.